Skip to content

 npm install --save-dev --save-exact @biomejs/biome

-We recommend that you create a biome.json configuration file for each project.
+We recommend that you create a biome.json or a biome.jsonc configuration file for each project.
 This eliminates the need to repeat the CLI options each time you run a command, and ensures that Biome uses the same configuration in your editor.
-If you are happy with Biome’s defaults, you don’t need to create the configuration.
-To create the configuration, run the init command in the root folder of your project:
+Some options are also only available from a configuration file.
+If you are happy with Biome’s defaults, you don’t need to create a configuration file.
+To create the biome.json file, run the init command in the root folder of your project:

 Terminal window